William Grenville, 1st Baron Grenville: Political career

-In 1791, he succeeded the Duke of Leeds as Foreign Secretary.
+In 1791, Grenville was again moved by Pitt into another office.
+This time he succeeded Francis Osborne, 5th Duke of Leeds as Foreign Secretary.
+Grenville was manoeuvred into position by Pitt when Leeds resigned over Pitt's change in policy regarding Russia.
+Although not happy with the change, as Grenville preferred to remain in the less demanding Home Office, he submitted to Pitt's wishes and dutifully obeyed his cousin and exchanged the Home office seals for the Foreign Department.
 Grenville's decade as Foreign Secretary was dramatic with the Wars of the French Revolution.
-During the war, Grenville was the leader of the party that focused on the fighting on the continent as the key to victory and opposed the faction of Henry Dundas, which favoured war at sea and in the colonies.
+During the war, Grenville was the leader of the party that focused on the fighting on Continental Europe as the key to victory and opposed the faction of Henry Dundas, which favoured war at sea and in the colonies.
+Grenville's focus led him to dispatch agents such as William Wickham to the Continent to collect information and engage with Royalists to counter the Revolution.

+Whilst acting as Foreign Secretary Grenville grew close to George III.
+The Secretary supported a vigorous war against the French and was not in favour of making peace on terms which he considered beneath Britain's honour.
+Siding with the King, who wanted war to continue unless the Bourbons were restored in France, Grenville became an obstacle to Pitt's desire to make peace with France in 1797.
+As Foreign Secretary negotiations with foreign powers went through Grenville, including peace negotiations.
+Pitt was not happy with this arrangement when he saw that Grenville's despatches to the British diplomat in France, James Harris Earl Malmesbury were unnecessarily harsh and uncompromising.
+Pitt therefore sent secret despatches of his own to Malmesbury hoping that in this way the negotiations for peace would be successful.
+George Canning, who was devoted to Pitt, had been made an under-secretary in the Foreign Department with the task to intercept despatches to Malmesbury for Pitt and send Pitt's messages, secretly to the diplomat.
+This disagreement in views continued whenever peace with France was discussed.

 Grenville left office with Pitt in 1801 over the issue of George III's refusal to assent to Catholic emancipation.

 Grenville did part-time military service at home as Major in the Buckinghamshire Yeomanry cavalry in 1794 and as lieutenant-colonel in the South Buckinghamshire volunteer regiment in 1806.

 In his years out of office, Grenville became close to the opposition Whig leader Charles James Fox, and when Pitt returned to office in 1804, Grenville sided with Fox and did not take part.